shaun-nx/gateway-api-deployments/README.md

   - `kubectl get gatewayclasses`
   - `kubectl get pods -A | grep -i nginx-gateway`
 - Inspect Gateway/HTTPRoute status:
-  - `kubectl get gateways,httproutes -A`
+  - `kubectl get gateways,httproutes,grpcroutes -A`
   - `kubectl describe httproute -n <ns> <name>`
 - Check that the Gateway data plane is reachable at the host/port you are using (nip.io hostnames assume 127.0.0.1).
 - Cross-namespace routing: